rjmags1/algorithms-practice/leetcode/193_valid_phone_numbers.md

 ```

 ## Notes
-- Need to use `-E` for extended regex for `[]` to work because LC `grep` version is 1000 years old.
+- Need to use `-E` for extended regex for `[rangestart-rangeend]` to work because LC `grep` version is outdated.
 Note how parentheses need to be escaped and how brackets can be used to specify a certain number of a particular character or subpattern. `^` and `$` anchor pattern to start and end of line respectively. `|` specifies we have a match if either of the surrounding subpatterns match.
-Could shorten such that we only or on the area code prefix but whatever.
+Could shorten such that we only `|` the area code prefix but this works just fine.

 ## Solution 2